DevExpress-Examples/obsolete-how-to-add-custom-items-into-the-filter-checked-list-e3129/Readme.md

-This example is obsolete.
+⛔ DEPRECATED.
+This example was deprecated.
 GridControl displays the "(Blanks)" and "(Non Blanks)" items in filter menus (see [ShowBlanksFilterItems](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Columns.OptionsColumnFilter.ShowBlanksFilterItems)).

+The current repository will not be updated in the future.